crushedhat/X-Hypem/README.md

 Update: X-hypem is currently up and running again.

 X-hypem is a bulk perl scraper that allows you to download the songs from the main page of Hypem.com, genres, artist or songs specifically searched.
+Additional, modification is required if you would like to query multiple pages.

 Install
 ----------